bozo32/citation-checking-poc/README.md

 The workflow is composed of several modules that work together in a sequential pipeline:

 1. **Data Extraction**:
-   - **grobid-folder.py**: Extracts structured bibliographic information and in-text citation markers from PDFs using GROBID.
-     *Embedded documentation notes that this module standardizes the citation data for further analysis.*
+   - **grobid-folder.py**: Parses academic PDFs into tei.xml.
+     *Processes PDF files in a specified folder using the Grobid API.
+For each PDF file found in the folder, the script sends the file to the Grobid API endpoint and retrieves the corresponding TEI XML which is saved in a new subfolder  /tei.*

 2. **Citation Matching**:
-   - **match-cit-to-bib.py**: Ensures that every in-text citation found in the document has a corresponding entry in the bibliography.
-     *The module’s embedded documentation describes its method for flagging mismatches.*
+   - **match-cit-to-bib.py**: Tests match between in-text citations and bibliography items.
+     *Produces a .json file in a new folder /match-cit-bib from each tei.xml in /tei and creates a summary .csv placed in project home.*

 3. **Result Consolidation**:
-   - **consolidate.py**: Uses Unpaywall, Crossref and OpenAlex to try and match bibliography items to DOIs.
-     *If unpaywall reports a link, it records the link.*
+   - **consolidate.py**: Consolidates bibliography items for each tei.xml file in /tei and then tests if records exist.
+     *Extracts bibliographic records, queries Crossref for a DOI using and related metadata using a fuzzy match, checks for the retrievability of the record using OpenAlex, Unpaywall, and a a HEAD request.
+Output is saved in /consolidation in detailed (.json) and summary (.csv) form.*

 4. **DOI Verification and Article Retrieval**:
-   - **retrieve.py**: Checks each bibliography item to see if the DOI points to a record that exists.
-     *Uses head from Crossref and Unpaywall.
-Has script for google scholar commented out*
+   - **retrieve.py**: Retrieves records found to be downloadable.
+     *Uses .json files from step 3 to download retrievable records, renames to sanitized doi, saves the pdf to /citing_filename/PDF and converted to /citing_filename/tei.*

 5. **Contextual Verification**:
-   - **match-citing-to-cited.py**: Matches citing sentences from the PDF with content from the cited articles.
+   - **match-citing-to-cited.py**: Matches citing sentences to cited articles.
-     *Produces a CSV that lists citation id, citing sentence text and cited article filename.*
+     *Savels a .csv in /citing_article_filename listing citing sentences and the corresponding filenames (sanitized doi) of retrieved cited records.*

 6. **Entailment Checking**
-   - **nli-checking.py**: Uses Natural Language Inference (NLI) to evaluate whether there is supporting content in the cited record for the citing sentence.
+   - **nli-checking.py**: Uses Natural Language Inference (NLI) to evaluate whether there is entailing content in the cited record for the citing sentence.
      *Gradio interface.
 Requires pasting the citing sentence, editing for consistency with NLI expectations, pasting of full text of TEI, model selection and rolling window size selection.*
-   - **nli-checking-extended.py**: Uses Natural Language Inference (NLI) to evaluate whether there is supporting content in the cited record for the citing sentence.
-     *same as above with logging, contradiction and a framework to test the performance of NLI models*
+   - **nli-checking-extended.py**: Same as above with contradiction, logging to support fine tuning and a UI to support testing NLI model performance.

 ## Integrated Workflow Explanation